Cleethorpes Marineland & Zoo: 1966 - 1974

 BACKGROUND

-Cleethorpes Zoo & Marineland was founded by Pentland Hick and was operated as a satellite zoo to Flamingo Park both of which was later owned by Scotia Leisure.
-The Marineland complex compromised of three pools.
+Cleethorpes Zoo & Marineland was founded by Pentland Hick and was operated as a satellite zoo to Flamingo Park, both of which were later owned by Scotia Leisure.
+The Marineland complex consists of three pools.
 The construction of the pools was interesting as they were made of reinforced prefabricated fiberglass which was assembled on site to form 10 sided polygons.

-The two supplementary pool to one side of the main pool were side by side and joined by a concrete platform which were initially used as haul outs for pinnipeds.
+The two supplementary pools to one side of the main pool were side by side and joined by a concrete platform which was initially used as haul outs for pinnipeds.
 These pools measured approximately 40 ft by 8 ft deep.
-They were submerged into the ground.
-Although, these pools were constructed for the display of seals and sea lions one of the poles was used for the beluga whale imported in 1969 and as temporary accommodation for calypso the killer whale in 1970 prior to this animals transfer to Marineland in France.
+They were submerged in the ground.
+Although these pools were constructed for the display of seals and sea lions, one of the poles was used for the beluga whale imported in 1969 and as temporary accommodation for Calypso, the killer whale, in 1970, prior to this animals transfer to Marineland in France.

-Some years later the main pool was cut half removing the underwater viewing.
-This was facilitated by the fact that the pool used to oscillate and rock when animals were swimming around it at speed deeming the structure possibly unsafe.
+Some years later, the main pool was cut in half, removing the underwater viewing.
+This was facilitated by the fact that the pool used to oscillate and rock when animals were swimming around it at speed, deeming the structure possibly unsafe.

-A view across the finished main pool with a the second ancillary pool on the right with the the filter and fish preparation building centre.
+A view across the finished main pool with a second ancillary pool on the right with the filter and fish preparation building centre.

-In the final season the zoo display dolphins in 1974 in one of the two smaller pools adjacent to the filter and fish preparation building.
+In the final season, the zoo displayed dolphins in 1974 in one of the two smaller pools adjacent to the filter and fish preparation building.

 A Review of Dolphinaria states: